cchitsiang/awesome-stars/topics.md

 - [babylonhealth/ios-playbook](https://github.com/babylonhealth/ios-playbook) -
 - [apptekstudios/ASCollectionView](https://github.com/apptekstudios/ASCollectionView) - A SwiftUI collection view with support for custom layouts, preloading, and more.
 - [codenameone/CodenameOne](https://github.com/codenameone/CodenameOne) - Cross-platform framework for building truly native mobile apps with Java or Kotlin.
 Write Once Run Anywhere support for iOS, Android, Desktop & Web.
-- [iVoider/PlayCover](https://github.com/iVoider/PlayCover) - PlayCover is a project that allows you to sideload iOS apps on macOS (currently arm, Intel support will be tested)
 - [kean/Pulse](https://github.com/kean/Pulse) - Logger and network inspector for Apple platforms
 - [gurhub/surmagic](https://github.com/gurhub/surmagic) - 🚀 Command Line Tool to create XCFramework for multiple platforms at one shot!
 - [zenangst/Blueprints](https://github.com/zenangst/Blueprints) - :cyclone: Blueprints - A framework that is meant to make your life easier when working with collection view flow layouts.